Foreign relations of North Korea: Inter-Korean relations

 Moon and Kim met the second time on May 26.
 Their second summit was unannounced, held in the North Korean portion of Joint Security Area and concerned Kim's upcoming summit with US President Donald Trump.
-Trump and Kim met on June 12, 2018, in Singapore and endorsed the Panmunjom Declaration.
+Trump and Kim met on June 12, 2018, the first face-to-face discussion in Singapore between a leader of North Korea and a sitting President of the United States, in Singapore and endorsed the Panmunjom Declaration.

 On June 30, 2019, Kim and Moon met again at the Korean DMZ, this time joined by Trump.
 During 2019, North Korea conducted a series of short–range missile tests, while the US and South Korea took part in joint military drills in August.
 On August 16, 2019, North Korea's ruling party made a statement criticizing the South for participating in the drills and for buying US military hardware, calling it a "grave provocation" and saying there would be no more negotiation.

 On June 16, 2020, the joint liaison office in Kaesong was blown up by the North Korean government.

+Further deterioration has also been seen in 2024, with Kim Jong Un officially "ruling out unification" with South Korea, and subsequently demolishing the Arch of Reunification in Pyongyang.
+The Committee for the Peaceful Reunification of the Fatherland, the National Economic Cooperation Bureau and the Mount Kumgang International Tourism Administration were also dissolved.

+On June 9, 2024, South Korea resumed anti-North Korean loudspeaker broadcasts along the border, prompting North Korea to install its own loudspeakers in response.
+This escalation follows North Korea's balloon campaign, which included sending trash and manure into the South, and has led to heightened tensions and threats from North Korean leader Kim Jong Un's sister.

+On June 11, 2025, South Korea announced the suspension of the loudspeaker broadcasts as part of a bid to "restore trust" between both countries.
+The move came a week after the election of South Korea's new president, Lee Jae-myung, who had campaigned on improving ties with North Korea.